EmployeeIssues.comU.S. Employee Rights in Plain English

 Administrative Review Board (ARB)

 Makes judgments on appeals arising from cases decided by Department of Labor Administrative Law Judges or the Administrator of the Department of Labor’s Wage and Hour Division.
-(See Employment Standards Administration for information about the Wage and Hour Division.
-See also Office of Administrative Law Judges.)
+(See also Office of Administrative Law Judges.)
 Offers research resources for case decisions, and employment and labor laws.
-Part of the U.S. Department of Labor.
+Part of the Department of Labor.

 Benefits Review Board (BRB)